openstack/networking-odl/doc/source/contributor/drivers_architecture.rst

 The *get_resources_for_full_sync* method is defined in the ResourceBaseDriver class, it fetches all the resources needed for full sync, based on resource type.
-To override the default behaviour of *get_resources_for_full_sync* define it in driver class, For example

-  #.
-L2 gateway driver needs to provide customized method for filtering of
-     fetched gateway connection information from database.
+To override the default behaviour of *get_resources_for_full_sync* define it in driver class, For example L2 gateway driver needs to provide customized method for filtering of fetched gateway connection information from database.
 Neutron defines *l2_gateway_id* for a l2 gateway connection but ODL expects *gateway_id*, these kind of pre or post processing can be done in this method.
-  #.
-For lbaas driver, as per default resource fetching mechanism, it looks for
-     *get_member* instead the lbaas plugin defines *get_pool_member*, by overriding the *get_resources* method, it is possible to solve this inconsistency.

 Journal Entry Lifecycle
 -----------------------